chen-ye/dr-eds/README.md

 When shifter button is pressed it sends only 3 bytes: `0x04 0x01 0x05`.
 Here `0x04` is a prefix, `0x01` or `0x02` seems to be the button, and `0x05` looks like simpe xor checksum.

+There is also repeat command `0x03` | `0x04` which are send when button is holded down for multiple shifts.
+Delay between button press and repeat command is about 1/2 a second.
+When button is released shifter send `0x09` | `0x0a`.

-After that it seems that shifter is listening for reply from thr RD with a `serverReportGear` or `rearLifting` command, because after shift is done it sends `0x04 0x0a 0x0e` which seems like conirmation for changed gear (`0x0a`).
-This part of the process is still unknown.
+~~After that it seems that shifter is listening for reply from thr RD with a `serverReportGear` or `rearLifting` command, because after shift is done it sends `0x04 0x0a 0x0e` which seems like conirmation for changed gear (`0x0a`).
+This part of the process is still unknown.~~

 Simple demo shifting can be found in file `shifter_up_down_on_wakeup.ino` in `demo` folder.
 Demo will shift up and down every time RD is waked up.